 To operate a bus on the road, you need to meet different licensing and permit requirements, depending on the type of bus.
 To learn how to register a bus, click here.

 There are different licensing requirements for the 5 types of buses:

-You also need to apply for an LTA permit or licence to:
+You also need to submit an application to the LTA to: